typicode/katon/README.md

 __execvp()__

-This usually means that is not in Katon PATH.
+This usually means that bin is not in Katon PATH.
 To fix this, link your bin in `/usr/local/bin`.
 Future versions of Katon should make this easier.

 Feel free also to create an issue.